 - Customer retention: Being aware of customer attrition rates, knowing when and why you lose them, and understanding how that fits into the big picture is data that can influence your marketing (if not operations and sales) strategy in coming years.

-Gathering even more data for your strategic planning marketing process
+Gathering even more data for your strategic marketing planning process

 Now you know about multiple channels for mining data.
 But what if you still have unanswered questions?
 And what if the answers to those questions would change the direction of your marketing strategy completely?